zwiebert/tronferno-mcu-bin/README.md

   * ATMEGA328. (outdated firmware with limited features.
 No WLAN.)

 ## Programming the Firmware and configure connection data

+  * here you can flash the firmware and configure at least the WIFI/WLAN login data.
+The reimaing configurain can be done in a web browser. (see HTTP)

   1. Run menutool (menutool.sh on Linux) from main directory.
   It will give you a text based menu.